uoft-tapp/tapp/README.md

 **[detailed msg]** should provide a more detailed message on the next lines.

-**[issue number]** should match the associated issue, this allows the associated issue to be closed when a PR is merged, and improves log organization.

 Example, of two commits:

 ```
 enhancement(frontend): add new view for adding positions

 This patch introduces a new front end view for adding positions to the system.

-#1
 ```

 ```